Crusin’ Ka Lae (South Point) with Tita Nui

 Accessible via South Point Road, the narrowly paved 12-mile road takes you past numerous windmills and the remains of a landing strip and buildings that were once used during World War II, known then as Morse Field, which then leads you right to the ocean.

-Many thrill seekers head to the wind protected Western side of South Point, as it offers a great spot for cliff jumping.
-However, it’s not only the 40-foot jump that makes it dangerous, it’s also the strong currents that exist in the area too.
-It is worth noting that the water on the Eastern side of the point is frequently more rough than it is calm and is unsuitable for swimming.
+Many thrill seekers head to the wind protected western side of South Point, as it offers a great spot for cliff jumping.
+However, it’s not only the 40-foot jump that makes it dangerous, it’s also the strong currents that exist in the area, too.
+It is worth noting that the water on the Eastern side of the point is frequently rougher than it is calm and is unsuitable for swimming.